GaoxingZheng/UFA_toolbox/README.md

 ## Requirements

 The following table lists the open-source tools that need to be installed in advance to successfully use the UFA toolbox (Table 1).
-We have detailed instructions on how to successfully install the required open-source tools and how to successfully use the UFA toolbox in the ‘UFA_toolbox_tutorial.pptx’ file.
+We have detailed instructions on how to successfully install the required open-source tools and how to successfully use the UFA toolbox in the ‘UFA_toolbox_tutorial.pdf’ file.

 Table 1 | A list of neuroimaging tools required for successful use of the UFA toolbox.